-The Spread Risk SCR is calculated in respect of Shareholders' Corporate Bond Holding, Shareholders' Tracker Holding, Policyholder Funds (and hence future management charges generated) and is about 14% (2017: 9%) of overall Market SCR to certain asset classes and internal risk limits.
-Tolerance levels have been calibrated to ensure the Company achieves the desired portfolio profile.
+The Spread Risk SCR is calculated in respect of Shareholders' Corporate Bond Holding, Shareholders' Tracker Holding, Policyholder Funds (and future management charges generated) and is 12% (2018: 14%) of overall Market SCR.

 Investments are made in accordance with the Prudent Person Principle giving due regard to the security, quality, liquidity and profitability of individual investments and the portfolio as a whole.
-Investment is limited
+Investment is limited to certain asset classes and internal risk limits.
+Tolerance levels have been calibrated to ensure the Company achieves the desired portfolio profile.